How to batch convert JPG images on a Mac.

 - Select JPG as the image type from the Format drop-down, then click Choose.

 You can also use Adobe Acrobat online tools to convert JPGs, PNGs, TIFs, and many other image file types to PDFs.
 Converting to the PDF format makes it easy to share and save all kinds of documents securely.
+Conversely, there may be instances where you need to convert your PDF into a JPG or other image file types to get a specific job done.
+Whatever the case, Adobe Acrobat online has the tools for every PDF job.

 There’s much more you can do with Acrobat online services, so take a moment and explore.